Access 2013 Presentation Files

 CALL FOR PROPOSALS

 We are seeking innovative proposals that relate to one of APA’s five new learning goals.
-Because the learning goals are broad in scope, we anticipate numerous approaches to symposia and posters.
-Symposia with team presentations (at least two presenters who will be physically present at the conference) are especially encouraged.
+Because the learning goals are broad in scope, we anticipate numerous approaches to symposia and posters (you can read more about the types of presentations below.)
 Whenever possible, presentations should include original data or be grounded in the scholarship or teaching and learning (SoTL).
 Please note that proposals based on empirical research should represent completed work.

 When submitting a proposal, you should indicate which of the five tracks is the best fit.
 Detailed information about APA’s new learning goals can be found at: http://www.apa.org/ed/precollege/about/psymajor-guidelines.pdf.
 Examples of topics/titles that fit into each track are listed below.